Krirama/Project-1/README.md

 ---
 # Key Insights

-1. **Top Job Titles with Highest Salaries according to the data:-**
+1. **Top Job Titles with Highest Salaries according to the data:**
    - CEO
    - CDO
    - CTO
-   - Director (Not specified director of whom)
+   - Director (Not specified in dataset)
    - Director of Science

 2. **Average Salary Based on Locations**
    -Australia   -    114925